The Oscars

 The Best Actor Category:

-The Best Actor nominees included an impressive line-up of previous Best Actor nominees (with one winner, and one newcomer)
+The Best Actor nominees included an impressive line-up of previous Best Actor nominees (with one winner, and one newcomer).
+The Best Actor Oscar winner was:

-• 51 year-old Adrien Brody for The Brutalist (with his 2nd Best Actor nomination, following an earlier win), for his role as a Hungarian-Jewish architect and Holocaust (concentration camp) survivor László Tóth who immigrated to the U.S. after World War II - separated from his family including his wife Erzsébet (Felicity Jones)
+• 51 year-old Adrien Brody for The Brutalist (with his 2nd Best Actor nomination and win), for his role as a Hungarian-Jewish architect and Holocaust (concentration camp) survivor László Tóth who immigrated to the U.S. after World War II - separated from his family including his wife Erzsébet (Felicity Jones)

-[Note: Brody won Best Actor for his first nomination for The Pianist (2002).]
+[Note: Brody won Best Actor for his first nomination for The Pianist (2002).
+Brody became the 8th actor/actress to have a perfect 2-for-2 record.]

 • 29 year-old French-American actor Timothée Chalamet (with his 2nd Best Actor nomination, with no wins) for his role as 19 year-old troubadour Bob Dylan in a biopic set in the early 1960s - A Complete Unknown